 This methodology covers listed equity, private equity, corporate bonds, and corporate loans.
-Targets are set on relevant "Required Activities" in Table 5.2, for which specific sectoral decarbonization pathways are available (e.g., electricity, iron and steel, cement, aluminum, pulp and paper, transport, commercial buildings, aviation, FLAG and maritime shipping).
+Targets are set on relevant "Required Activities" in Table 5.2, for which specific sectoral decarbonization pathways are available (e.g., electricity, iron and steel, cement, aluminum, pulp and paper, transport, and commercial buildings).

 Regarding emissions scopes of portfolio companies that shall be included in the targets, FIs shall refer to the relevant SBTi sector-specific guidance for SDA methods.
 For instance, FIs' targets on portfolio auto Original Equipment Manufacturers (OEMs) shall include their scope 1 and 2 emissions, as well as scope 3 'use of sold products' emissions of sold vehicles.
-Specifically, 'use of sold products' targets shall meet the minimum level of ambition determined by the SBTi's Transport sector guidance, covering Well-to-Wheel emissions of sold vehicles.
-A list of the sector-specific requirements and guidance is available in Section 5 of the Target Validation Protocol.
+Specifically, 'use of sold products' targets shall meet the minimum level of ambition determined by the SBTi's transport sector guidance, covering Well-to-Wheel emissions of sold vehicles.
+A list of the sector-specific requirements and guidance is available in the SBTi Criteria Assessment Indicators.